 After the first five years of partnership with the Kern Family Foundation in advancing this work, Wheaton College is expanding Opus’s scope and impact.
 To reflect this change, Opus has taken a new name: the Wheaton Center for Faith & Innovation (CFI).
 Designed to preserve and build on Opus’s legacy, CFI continues to serve Wheaton faculty and staff.
 But CFI now also serves Wheaton students, alumni, and workplace practitioners across the country.

 The Wheaton Center for Faith & Innovation’s work will lead national faith and work conversations with conferences, writing, and student projects that emphasize the Christian calling to whole-life discipleship.
 This discipleship includes the integration of faith and theology with the daily work and vocational callings of believers.
 As Wheaton faculty and other scholars generate research that integrates theology with leading-edge marketplace practices and ideas, CFI helps disseminate those resources through scholarly publications, ongoing blog posts, and a book series.
-The new vision for the Wheaton Center for Faith & Innovation is led by a team of directors—Co-Directors Dr. Hannah Stolze (Business/Economics) and Dr. Keith Johnson (School of Bible, Theology and Archaeology), and Managing Director Benjamin Norquist—and reports to Dr. Sarah Miglio (Dean of Curriculum and Advising).
+The new vision for the Wheaton Center for Faith & Innovation is led by a team of directors—Co-Directors Dr. Hannah Stolze (Business/Economics) and Dr. Keith Johnson (School of Bible, Theology and Archaeology), and Managing Director Benjamin Norquist—and reports to Dr. Sarah Miglio (Assistant Provost for Academic Affairs).

 Led by Dr. Hannah Stolze (Director), Dr. Keith Johnson (Co-Director), and Ben Norquist (Managing Director)